You have made the decision to become a truck driver, now what?

 In recent years, Australia has seen a shortage in the amount of truck drivers on the road.
 As more and more people convert to online shopping methods and associated the shipping that comes with it, the demand for road freight and thus, truck drivers, becomes ever increasing.

 As current truckies are reaching retirement age, the amount of truck drivers on the road is decreasing, which means that the need for truck drivers is increasing, so, why not take up the rewarding career?
-The team here at Chris Shilling Transport Training have outlined below what it takes to become a truckie in NSW, with some important points to consider and some helpful hints to get you on the road trucking sooner.
+The team here at CS Transport Training have outlined below what it takes to become a truckie in NSW, with some important points to consider and some helpful hints to get you on the road trucking sooner.

 Truck driving licenses and qualifications